Persoonia hirsuta

-Persoonia hirsuta, commonly known as the hairy geebung or hairy persoonia, is a plant in the family Proteaceae and is endemic to eastern New South Wales.
+Persoonia hirsuta, commonly known as the hairy geebung or hairy persoonia, is a species of flowering plant in the family Proteaceae.
+It is endemic to eastern New South Wales, Australia.
 It is a hairy, spreading to low-lying shrub with linear, lance-shaped or spatula-shaped leaves and yellow or orange flowers arranged singly or in groups of up to ten on a rachis up to 20 mm long.

 Description

 Persoonia hirsuta is a spreading to low-lying shrub that typically grows to a height of 0.3–1.5 mm and has hairy branchlets leaves, flowers and fruit.
 The leaves are spatula-shaped to elliptic or linear to narrow oblong leaves, 5–14 mm long and 0.7–5 mm wide with the edges curved downwards or rolled under.
 The flowers are borne singly or in groups of up to ten on a rachis up to 20 mm long that continues to grow into a leafy shoot after flowering.
 The tepals are yellow or orange, about 10 mm long.
 Flowering mostly occurs from November to January and the fruit is a fleshy green to cream-coloured drupe with red streaks.